phac-nml/pipeline-standards/README.md

     'biocontainers/fastqc:0.11.9--0' }"
 ```

-Since IRIDA Next Nextflow pipelines aim to follow [nf-core](https://nf-co.re/docs/usage/getting_started/configuration#docker-registries) standards, the default container registry should be set to the publicly available `quay.io` registry in the `nextflow.config` file using the `docker.registry` parameter.
+Since IRIDA Next Nextflow pipelines aim to follow [nf-core](https://nf-co.re/docs/usage/getting_started/configuration#docker-registries) standards, the default container registry should be set to the publicly available `quay.io` registry in the `nextflow.config` file using the `.registry` parameters.
+For example:

 ```
+singularity.registry =  'quay.io'
 docker.registry =       'quay.io'
 ```

 For more information, see the [Nextflow containers][] documentation and the [nf-core modules software requirements][] guide.

-### 5.2.2 Configuring Module Software with Private Container Registries
+### 5.2.2 Configuring Module Software with Private or Alternate Container Registries

-To configure a private or alternate container registry, the standard practice is to set the `docker.registry` option to point to the desired resistry in the `nextflow.config` file.
+To configure a private or alternate container registry, the standard practice is to set the `.registry` option to point to the desired resistry in the `nextflow.config` file.
 For example:

 ```
 docker.registry = 'container-registry.com'